-Lacecap Describes the Unique Flower Structure on Several Hydrangeas
+Lacecap Describes the Lacy Flower Structure on Several Hydrangeas

 A Little Botany

 Before we explain the lacecap flower, a few terms need to be defined.
-I am writing these definitions off the top of my head, so if you want textbook definitions, please consult your favorite botanical reference or the on-line Dictionary of Botany.
+If you want textbook definitions, please consult your favorite botanical reference or the on-line Dictionary of Botany.

 Inflorescence - A hydrangea flower is also known as a flower head or inflorescence, so I may use these words interchangeably.
 Then it gets a little more complicated because what we call a hydrangea flower is really a bunch of flowers held together on one head.

 Floret - When a flower is complicated like that, each individual flower is called a "floret."
 A floret is one flower on an inflorescence.
 Many florets comprise a hydrangea flower.

 Sepal - Here's the big surprise: hydrangeas don't have petals.
 What you see colored pink, blue, or white are called sepals and sepals are . . . modified leaves!

 Lacecap hydrangeas flower heads are classified as cymes or corymbs.

 They are set up by nature to have two kinds of florets in the lacy flower head - fertile and sterile florets.

 The showy sterile florets ring the edge of the flower head and so are also called ray florets, like the ray flowers of a sunflower.
 These sterile florets have large, showy sepals because it's their job is to attract pollinating insects to the inner fertile florets.
 There are only comparatively few of these showy florets needed to attract pollinators, but the fertile florets are in great quantity to ensure pollination.